Windows

 Windows - Security - Retrieve Last Logged-In User Browser History

-Retrieves browser history for the last logged-in user on Windows endpoints
+Retrieve Chrome, Edge, and Brave browser history for the last logged-on user on Windows endpoints

 Worklet Details